-10. Do you use Google Analytics to measure results?
+10. Do you use Google Analytics to measure meaningful data?

 Have you thought about SEO?

-In part, search engine optimisation (SEO), is about improving the experience of the user.
-Google is placing user experience (UX) at the heart of how it develops its algorithm in 2018 – and that means ensuring you provide an engaging experience, combined with vibrant content, is a critical part of your success online.
+In part, search engine optimisation (SEO) is about improving the experience of the user.
+Google is placing user experience (UX) at the heart of how it develops its algorithm in 2018 – ensuring you provide an engaging experience, combined with vibrant content, is a critical part of your success online.

 Trying to understand why a customer is searching for something can help improve their experience and inform what content your site should have.